Rapfff/jajapy/docs/source/formal.rst

 Formalism
 =========
 This page contains the formal presentation of most of the learning algorithms and models implemented in Jajapy.
+Most of the following describe the algorithms for transition-labelled models, while *Jajapy* uses state-labelled one.
+Nevertheless, the algorithms can simply be adapted from one formalism to another.

 * HMM
 	* Baum-Welch for HMMs :download:`pdf <pdfs/BW_for_HMM.pdf>`